PrefectHQ/prefect-aws/docs/ecs_guide.md

 ### 2. Create the IAM roles

 Use the `aws iam create-role` command to create the roles that you will be using.
-The `ecsTaskExecutionRole` will be used by the worker to talk to make AWS API calls on your behalf when starting ecs tasks.
+The `ecsTaskExecutionRole` will be used by the worker to start ECS tasks.

 ```bash
     aws iam create-role \